alexzhangs/aws-cfn-vpn/README.md

 ### *.sh

-These scripts are the high-level wrapper of the `xsh-lib/aws`, with them you can deploy clustered stacks in multiple accounts with one single command.
+These scripts are the high-level wrapper of the `xsh-lib/aws`, with them, you can deploy clustered stacks in multiple accounts with one single command.

 NOTE: If you are deploying one single stack but the clustered stacks,